romellem/yamodal/README.md

     template: (context) => '<div>My Modal</div>',

     // Optional context to be passed into our template function.
-    // If a function is passed, it will be executed and its return value will be passed to our template.
+    // If a function is passed, it will be called with `trigger_node` and `event`
+    // as its arguments and its return value will be passed to our template.
     // Function contexts get executed each time before the modal is inserted, allowing for dynamic modal content. context,